 All ingredients of cheese minus the water content

-The abbreviation F.D.M. stands for the fat content in the dry matter and is used as a reference on each cheese.
+The abbreviation F.D.M. stands for the The F.D.M. value related to dry matter, also depending on the water content of the cheese.
+The higher the water content (the more watery the cheese) the less dry matter and the less fat the cheese contains. in the dry matter and is used as a reference on each cheese.

 The proportion of dry matter varies according to the group of cheeses:

-- The fat content of hard cheese is usually given in the trade as a percentage of fat in the dry matter
+- The fat content of The Vorarlberger Bergkäse (mountain cheese) is a regional cheese specialty from the Austrian province Vorarlberg. is usually given in the trade as a percentage of fat in the dry matter

 - For soft cheeses, the absolute lower absolute content (in terms of wet weight) is often mentioned